-Observations are received in BUFR format and are pre-processed by SCRIPTS/GEN/premwimg, which calls a number of fortran programs:
+Observations are received in BUFR format and are pre-processed by SCRIPTS/GEN/premwimg for conical-scanning imagers and SCRIPTS/GEN/prelcrad for sounders.
+Observations part of the all-sky path are given codetype 215 (see ODB/CMA2ODB/buf2cmat_new).

-SATRAD/PROGRAMS/bufr_screen_ssmi_ld and bufr_screen_amsre_ld perform a preliminary screening, removing observations over land and checking for any unrealistic brightness temperatures.
-AMSR-E observations are re-assigned to the BUFR subtype 127, which is that of SSM/I. Later, this is used to identify the observations as part of the all-sky path by giving them codetype 215 (see ODB/CMA2ODB/buf2cmat_new).

-SATRAD/PROGRAMS/bufr_grid_screen is called to do superobbing.
+For imagers, SATRAD/PROGRAMS/bufr_grid_screen is called to do superobbing.
 Observations are put onto a Gaussian grid corresponding to T255 resolution, but with every second point removed to reduce data volumes.
 Observations within 60 k of the grid point centres are averaged together to form a superob.
 This brings the relatively high observation resolution of microwave imagers (up to 10 km) down to roughly the scale of clouds in the IFS model.
 The superobbing is done by computing the numerical mean of all BUFR fields, except longitude and latitude, which are taken to be those of the grid-point, and the observation time, which comes from the last observation meaned.
 This program also allows a further thinning of the data by keeping only observations associated with grid points at every nth longitude and mth latitude.